U.S. Department of State Seal

 • Transit visas: We recommend that all passengers transiting through Russia obtain a Russian transit visa.

-• With the exceptions noted below, travelers will are not required to have a transit visa if they are transiting through an international airport in Russia, do not leave the Customs zone, and depart from the same airport within 24 hours.
+• With the exceptions noted below, travelers are not required to have a transit visa if they are transiting through an international airport in Russia, do not leave the Customs zone, and depart from the same airport within 24 hours.

 • Travelers must possess a Russian transit visa in addition to a Belarusian visa if their travel route either to or from Belarus goes through Russia.

 • U.S.-Russian dual nationals and Russian citizens who are Legal Permanent residents of the United States must register their dual nationality/foreign residency.
 Registration forms and further information (in Russian only) can be found on the website of the General Administration for Migration Issues of the Interior Ministry of Russia.
+Dual U.S.-Russian citizens who have not registered have been arrested.

 • U.S.-Russian dual nationals must both enter and exit on a Russian passport.
 You will not be permitted to depart on an expired passport.
 Applying for a passport can take several months.